 Previously, Colin served as in-house litigation counsel for a global life sciences company.
 He also served as a Special Assistant District Attorney in Dorchester, MA.

-Colin volunteers as regular faculty for the National Institute for Trial Advocacy and the firm’s trial advocacy training program.
+Colin volunteers as regular faculty for the National Institute for Trial Advocacy and the firm’s trial advocacy training programs.
 He is Board Chairman of FreeFrom, a charitable organization that helps survivors of domestic violence achieve financial independence.
-He is also a former board member of the Legal Aid Foundation of Los Angeles (LAFLA).
+He is also a board member of Tech Goes Home, a Boston-based non-profit that empowers underprivileged communities by providing access to computers, Internet access, and training.

 Pharmaceutical drug development is expensive.
 One recent study estimates that the median cost to develop a new drug is $985 million, while the average is $1.3 billion.
 And those figures appear to be on the low end of a broad range.
 Others have estimated the average cost at approximately $2.5 to $3 billion, with costs increasing annually at a post-inflation rate of approximately 8.5%.